Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Case in point: October is Breast Cancer Awareness Month.
-Scheduling your mammogram now is a big step toward reducing your risk for breast cancer.
-It may help you:
+October is Breast Cancer Awareness Month – a great time to put your mammogram on the book.
+But truth is, you can have one any month.
+Just choose a date and schedule yours.
+It’s a big step toward reducing your risk for breast cancer.
+Being proactive now may help you:

-Cancer screening exams, like mammograms, are designed to find cancers at an early stage when they can be treated with better success.
+Cancer screening exams, like mammograms, are designed to find cancers early when they can be treated with better success.

-Here are some ideas about ways you can get ready for your mammogram.
-They might help make your screening easier.
+Here are some ways you can get ready for your mammogram.
+They just might help make your screening easier.

 After your screening, your results will be sent to your doctor for review.
 Next, you’ll likely get a letter in the mail with your mammogram results.